sparshsah/foggy-demo/demo/ml/musings.md

     - E.g. A mapping from macro and idiosyncratic signals to an asset-level vector of ERs (expected returns) and matrix of covariances, based on which the machine each day spits out new ER and risk/volatility forecasts

 ## Optimization/Action

+Finally, you optimize actions---with e.g. traditional constrained optimization or RL (reinforcement learning)---deciding what to do to achieve the best outcome.

+* In investing, this could be Markowitz (AKA mean-variance) optimization with risk-management constraints and tcosts.
+* In lending, this could be framed as a RL problem wherein you explore new market geos and segments subject to regulations.